 SBI does not release customer information except as directed by law or as per your mandate.
 We do not share specific information about customer accounts or other personally identifiable data with nonaffiliated third parties for their independent use unless:

-- Internet privacy on SBI's web site For each visitor to SBI's web site ( http://sbi.co.in/), http://www.statebankofindia.com, http://www.onlinesbi.com, we automatically recognize the following visitor information:
+For each visitor to SBI's web site ( http://sbi.co.in/), http://www.statebankofindia.com, http://www.onlinesbi.com, we automatically recognize the following visitor information: